jaroslavdusek1/net-sec-toolkit/README.md

 hey folks,

-welcome to 'net-set-toolkit', where we mix it up with C code for the BE, and TypeScript with React for the FE, i know extraordinary,
+welcome to 'net-sec-toolkit', where we mix it up with C code for the BE, and TypeScript with React for the FE, i know extraordinary,

 we 're dabbling with Python scripts and a bit of Bash too,